giowe/api-tester/README.md

 ## What is Api Tester?

 Api Tester is a tool which allows you to perform tests on apis comparing results with expected outputs.
+Using Api Tester you can also verify the tests execution time.
+You can also save the output in a .json file or in an .html file.

 ## Installation